elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-students-overcome-procrastination-and-improve-notetaking-skills-through-academic-consultations.md

 url: /learn/education-studies/questions/how-can-students-overcome-procrastination-and-improve-notetaking-skills-through-academic-consultations
 score: -1.0
 related_article1:
-    id: 167614
+    id: 167608
-    title: What role do peer educators and coaches play in individualized academic success plans?
+    title: >-
+        How can students address time management challenges to improve their academic performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-do-peer-educators-and-coaches-play-in-individualized-academic-success-plans
+    url: /learn/education-studies/questions/how-can-students-address-time-management-challenges-to-improve-their-academic-performance
 related_article2:
-    id: 167601
+    id: 167610
-    title: What are the benefits of tutoring and peer coaching in academic success services?
+    title: >-
+        How do phylogenetic trees help in understanding evolutionary relationships among organisms?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-tutoring-and-peer-coaching-in-academic-success-services
+    url: /learn/education-studies/questions/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships-among-organisms
 related_article3:
-    id: 167609
+    id: 167616
-    title: What are progress alerts, and how can they be used to address academic concerns?
+    title: >-
+        What are the benefits of having designated study spaces on campus?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-progress-alerts-and-how-can-they-be-used-to-address-academic-concerns
+    url: /learn/education-studies/questions/what-are-the-benefits-of-having-designated-study-spaces-on-campus
 related_article4:
-    id: 167616
+    id: 167618
-    title: What are the benefits of having designated study spaces on campus?
+    title: >-
+        What strategies can be used to build a supportive community that encourages peer interaction?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-having-designated-study-spaces-on-campus
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-build-a-supportive-community-that-encourages-peer-interaction
 related_article5:
-    id: 167603
+    id: 167613
-    title: What are the key components of a personalized academic plan during academic consultations?
+    title: >-
+        How do chemical reactions in cells relate to the laws of chemistry and physics?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-a-personalized-academic-plan-during-academic-consultations
+    url: /learn/education-studies/questions/how-do-chemical-reactions-in-cells-relate-to-the-laws-of-chemistry-and-physics
 ---

 &nbsp;